 Dr Disler is a Senior Research Fellow in Chronic Ill Health.
 She was recently awarded the 2018 Maurice Blackburn TSANZ Travel Award and in 2017 received the Early Career Achievement Award from the American Thoracic Society.
-Dr Disler’s research focus is on improving health service delivery for patients with chronic respiratory disease, and in particular: supportive and end-stage care in chronic disease; addressing cognitive impairment as an influence on health behaviours in respiratory disease, including dementia screening in primary care; and innovative approaches to early detection and tailoring of care.
-Dr Disler is Deputy Convenor of the Evidence Based Medicine – Special Interest Group for the Thoracic Society Australia and New Zealand, and the Convenor of the Nursing – Special Interest Group.
-She also sits on the Program Committee for the American Thoracic Society (Nursing).
-Prior to moving into academia, Dr Disler worked as Respiratory Specialist Nurse at Westminster Primary Care Trust, Central London; Nurse Unit Manager of the Acute Respiratory and HDU wards at St Mary’s Hospital in London; and completed her intensive care training at Royal Melbourne Hospital in Melbourne in 2005.
+Dr Disler’s research focus is on improving health service delivery for patients with chronic disease, and in particular: supportive and end-stage care; addressing cognitive impairment as an influence on health behaviours in chronic disease, including dementia screening in primary care; and innovative approaches to early detection and tailoring of care.
+Dr Disler sits on the Thoracic Society ANZ Victorian Executive Board and national Research Sub-Committee, she is also Convenor and Co-Convenor of the Nursing and Evidence Based Medicine Special Interest Groups.
+Dr Disler also sits on the Program Committee and International Nursing Research Priorities workgroup for the American Thoracic Society.
+Prior to moving into academia, Dr Disler worked as Respiratory Specialist Nurse at Westminster Primary Care Trust, London; Nurse Unit Manager of the Acute Respiratory and HDU wards at St Mary’s Hospital, London; and trained in intensive care at Royal Melbourne Hospital in Melbourne.

 2018 Pilot Randomised Controlled Trial: Healthy Brain Ageing Program for People with Chronic Obstructive Pulmonary Disease and Cognitive Impairment (CI) Melbourne University ECR Grant 2017 Healthy Brain Ageing Program: Adaption for People with Chronic Obstructive Pulmonary Disease and Cognitive Impairment (CI) Melbourne School of Health Sciences ECR Grant.
 2016 Dementia screening program in rural general practice (CI) Emu Creek Health Professionals, GP Consortium.
 2015 Emergency department avoidance for breathless management: Review of online self-management resources for breathlessness management (co-investigator) University of Technology Sydney, Faculty of Health.
 2015 Development of learning strategies for enrolled nurses in understanding research methodologies and evidence based practice (CI) University of Technology Sydney.
 2014 Developing an integrated online learning module that facilitates students in understanding the principles and application of self-management in chronic disease (CI) University of Technology Sydney.
 2014 Developing peer teaching strategies to increase student confidence in the academic and clinical setting.
 (CI) University of Technology Sydney.
 2013 Modelling clinical behaviour: Developing student nurses’ ability to understand and provide clinical handover using multimedia teaching platforms (CI) University of Technology Sydney.